g-otn/GameServerEC2Discord/README.md

 Terraform files to manage cheap EC2 Spot instances to host game servers controlled by Discord chat.

-Made for and tested with personal and small servers with few players.
+Made for and tested with private small servers with few players.

 https://github.com/user-attachments/assets/e2e63d59-3a4e-4aaa-8513-30243aafa6c4